netanmangal/latent-space-facial-research/README.md

-# Variational Autoencoders: Latent Space Continuity Research
+# Latent Space Evolution: From Discrete to Continuous to Disentangled

 ## Abstract
-This research demonstrates the importance of maintaining continuity and completeness in the latent space of Variational Autoencoders (VAEs) using facial image generation.
-We compare standard autoencoders with discrete latent spaces against VAEs with continuous latent spaces, focusing on semantic attributes like head pose, skin tone, and lighting.
+This comprehensive research demonstrates the evolution of latent space representations in generative models through **three critical architectures**:

+1. **Standard Autoencoders** - Discrete latent spaces with fundamental limitations
+2. **Standard VAEs (β=1.0)** - Continuous latent spaces enabling smooth interpolation
+3. **β-VAEs (β=4.0)** - Continuous + disentangled spaces for semantic control

+Using facial image generation, we provide rigorous experimental evidence showing how each advancement solves the limitations of its predecessor, culminating in β-VAE's superior semantic controllability for facial attributes.

 ## Project Structure